MahediS/Arsenal-vs-madrid-Quarter-Final-Today-match-/README.md

 India's SonyLiv
 What channels are showing the 2023 Australian Open?
 Stan Sport (Aus) Predictions and Probabilities
-On The left we see Real Madrid at 6/1, Arsenal 1/7 to progress.
+On the left we see Real Madrid at 6/1, Arsenal 1/7 to progress.
 Match Odds: Arsenal 7/2, Real Madrid 7/10, Draw 3/1.
-We know the kind of late-game magic Real Madrid is capable of at the Bernabéu, so this is no one and done, not until the final whistle blows.
+We know the kind of late-game magic Real Madrid is capable of at the Bernabéu, so this is no one-and-done, not until the final whistle blows.
 Which team is theoretically meant to make it through?
 Arsenal.
-At least Arsenal will have home comfort, when the Bernabéu will host the rematch: they can take a respectable three-nil aggregate back to Gunners HQ.
+At least Arsenal will have home comfort when the Bernabéu hosts the rematch: they can take a respectable three-nil aggregate back to Gunners HQ.
 Real Madrid will require a terrific effort to advance to the last four, with most of its stars not having made the cut.
 And now comes, for Arsenal, undefeated, unbroken in Europe so far, a shot at the far more exotic territory of a Champions League final